By Franziska Spritzler, RD, CDE

 In one study, rats that consumed coconut water had reductions in blood cholesterol and triglycerides.
 They also experienced significant decreases in liver fat.

-After 45 days, the coconut water group had a reduction in cholesterol and triglyceride levels that rivaled the effects of a statin drug used to lower cholesterol.
+After forty-five days, the coconut water group had a reduction in cholesterol and triglyceride levels that rivaled the effects of a statin drug used to lower cholesterol.

 However, it’s important to note that this was a very large dose.
-In human terms, it would be equivalent to a 150 lb (68 kg) person consuming 91 oz (2.7 liters) of coconut water per day.
+In human terms, it would be equivalent to a 150-pound (68 kg) person consuming 91 oz (2.7 liters) of coconut water per day.

 One small study gave coconut water to people with high blood pressure.
-71% experienced significant improvements to systolic blood pressure, which is the higher number of a blood pressure reading.
+Seventy-one percent experienced significant improvements to systolic blood pressure, which is the higher number of a blood pressure reading.